 Esports Betting At Illinois Sportsbooks

-Betting on esports in Illinois is not illegal like it is in some other states.
+Betting on esports in Illinois is not explicitly illegal like it is in some other states.
+But it’s not expressly allowed by Illinois law, either.

-However, it’s rare when you can actually bet on any of the contests at a legal Illinois sportsbook.
+It’s rare when you can actually bet on any of the contests at a legal Illinois sportsbook.
 You won’t see any everyday matchups.
-Instead, you’ll only have the biggest events of the year.
+Because esports are absent from Illinois law, chances are you won’t find much to bet on in that space.
+At best you may find bets available the biggest esports events of the year.

 A good example is the 2019 League of Legends World Championship, which BetRivers listed on their betting app.